hci-lab-um/heuristics-for-test-tool-design/README.md

 ## Summary list of heuristic questions

         Theme: Why?
-Why is this line a different format to in 10 and 17???
+Why is this line a different format to lines 10 and 17???
+(Theme: who? and Theme:Context?)?
 1. Why do we need this tool?

       Theme: Who?